subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

 <h1 id="DATASTRUCTURE(DS)&Algorithm(Algo)"> DATA STRUCTURE (DS) & Algorithm (Algo) </h1>

 - What is a data structure ?
-    - It's how your data is structured..
+    - It's how your data is structured.
 It could be structured in a list (List of items) or set (set of records) or map (key -> value)
     - You can think it as a small inmemory structured database

 - What is an Algorithm ?